Serving the whole family

 In 1965, the Office of Economic Opportunity launched Project Head Start as an eight-week summer program.
 Head Start was part of the war on poverty, which embodied a basic belief in education as the solution to poverty.
 Head Start was designed to help break the “cycle of poverty” by serving preschool children of low-income families.

-In 1969, Head Start was transferred from the Office of Economic Opportunity to the Office of Child Development in the U.S. Department of Health, Education, and Welfare.
+In 1969, Head Start was transferred from the Office of Economic Opportunity to the Office of Child Development in the US Department of Health, Education, and Welfare.
 Head Start serves many American Indian, migrant farm worker, urban and rural children, and families in all 50 States, the District of Columbia, Puerto Rico, the Virgin Islands, and Pacific Insular Areas.
-In the mid-1990s, Early Head Start services for ages birth to 3 years olds were formalized and expanded.
+In the mid-1990s, Early Head Start services for ages birth to 3 years old were formalized and expanded.

 HISTORY OF SUWANNEE VALLEY COMMUNITY COORDINATED CHILD CARE, INC.